PrisWen/100-days-of-code/README.md

 **Thoughts :** I understand how to work with relational databases

-## Day 7 : May32 , 2020 |  Jupyter Notebooks Tutorial, , rmotr.com Data Science with Python Course
+## Day 7 : May 3 , 2020 |  Jupyter Notebooks Tutorial, , rmotr.com Data Science with Python Course

 **Today's Progress :** Today I learned more about Jupyter Notebooks and Jupyter Lab also I learned how to use 'Notebooks.ai'

 **Thoughts :** Notebooks.ai is a a fully online cloud-based Data Science environment

+## Day 8 : May 4 , 2020 |  OpenCV

+**Today's Progress :** Today I learned about OpenCV

+**Thoughts :** This will be applied in the final project with the OOP Python course

+## Day 9 : May 5 , 2020 |  OpenCV and virtualenv

+**Today's Progress :** Today I learned how to converting an image to gray scale with Python OpenCV and virtualenv

+**Thoughts :** OpenCV is so useful

+## Day 10 : May 6 , 2020 |  Linear algebra in image processing

+**Today's Progress :** Today I remember about linear algebra and I worked with linear algebra in image processing

+**Thoughts :** I will apply the topic in image processing